debbiemarkslab/EVcouplings/README.md

 ### Installing the Python package

-If you are simply interested in using EVcouplings as a codebase, installing the Python package is all you need to do.
-If you want to run sequence searches, infer model parameters from alignments, etc. also need to follow the sections about installing external tools and databases.
+If you are simply interested in using EVcouplings as a library, installing the Python package is all you need to do (unless you use functions that depend on external tools).
+If you want to run the *evcouplings* application (alignment generation, model parameter inference, structure prediction, etc.) you will also need to follow the sections on installing external tools and databases.

 #### Requirements

 EVcouplings requires a Python >= 3.5 installation.
-Since it depends on many packages from the scientific Python stack, we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
+Since it depends on some packages from the scientific Python stack that can be tricky to install using pip (numba, numpy), we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).

 #### Installation